missingcharacter/oauthenticator/docs/source/google.md

 2. Click add (`+`) **Create Service Account**, enter a name and description for the service account.
 You can use the default service account ID, or choose a different, unique one.
 When done click **Create**.
 3. The **Service account permissions (optional)** section that follows is not required.
 Click **Continue**.
 4. On the **Grant users access to this service account** screen, scroll down to the **Create key** section.
 Click add (`+`) **Create key**.
-5. n the side panel that appears, select the format for your key: **JSON**
+5. On the side panel that appears, select the format for your key: **JSON**
 6. Click **Create**.
 Your new public/private key pair is generated and downloaded to your machine; it serves as the only copy of this key.
 For information on how to store it securely, see [Managing service account keys](https://cloud.google.com/iam/docs/understanding-service-accounts#managing_service_account_keys).
 7. Click **Close** on the **Private key saved to your computer** dialog, then click **Done** to return to the table of your service accounts.
 8. Locate the newly-created service account in the table.
 Under `Actions`, click  then **Edit**.